Postpartum - The 4th Trimester

 The Postpartum Program: this is a crucial time for the new mother to recover and heal, and nothing does it better than Chinese medicine.
 Chinese culture (and therefore its medicine) is adamant about helping the new mother to regain her full strength after childbirth.
 Here at Acupuncture Northwest & Associates, we have a program to help women do just that.

 As a new mother, your baby has been born, but there are still many changes taking place in your system that can affect every part of your life.
 Perhaps you had a difficult or traumatic delivery, or problems came up during the postnatal period that seem to linger.
-While a routine exam is done by your doctor at six weeks, this may be brief, and may not address your all of your physical or emotional health.
+While a routine exam is done by your doctor at six weeks, this may be brief, and may not address all of your physical or emotional health.
 Full recovery can take 3-6 months.

 Postnatal conditions we often work with in our Postpartum Program: